Ada Christine <adachristine18@...>

 how about your ideas for security stuff?

-on MMRAM.
-Also evaluation of how to best avoid pointers in MM communication
+only work on MMRAM.
+Also evaluation of how to best avoid pointers

-protection in PEI, a replacement for the TE format (it’s buggy and most
+memory protection in PEI, a replacement for the TE format (it’s

-promise many people agree.
-Especially those that impose global changes
+cannot promise many people agree.
+Especially those that impose

-(most notably the TE replacement) may be very tedious to submit.
-Gladly, I
+global changes (most notably the TE replacement) may be very

 I'm not very knowledgeable about